People with human immunodeficiency virus (HIV)

 - extremely low for first aid officers who follow infection control guidelines

-- unlikely for coaches, trainers, officials and spectators.
+- extremely unlikely for coaches, trainers, officials and spectators.

 HIV and hepatitis B or C cannot be caught from: